nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_resource_relationships.md

 ### Unissued medications and medication prescribed elsewhere

-Unissued medications and medications that have been prescribed elsewhere are different concepts but modelled in a similar manner . they will both have been added to the system by a clinician at the practice will be represented by a `MedicationStatement` and a `MedicationRequest` with an `intent` of `plan` but with no further resources.
-This reflect that no orders have been placed for these medications by the GP practice.
+Unissued medications and medications that have been prescribed elsewhere are different concepts but modelled in a similar manner.
+They will both have been added to the system by a clinician at the practice and will be represented by a `MedicationStatement` and a `MedicationRequest` with an `intent` of `plan`, but with no further resources.
+This reflects that no orders have been placed for these medications by the GP practice.
 Medications that were prescribed elsewhere will be flagged as such by populating the PrescribingAgency extension in the Medication Statement.

 {: .center-image }
 ![Unissued medications and medications prescribed elsewhere diagram](images/access_structured/Unissued medications and medications prescribed elsewhere.png)